 LAW 220.
 Civil Tort Litigation I (3) (Fall).
 Principles and procedures of civil litigation.
 Jurisdiction and venue, parties to action, and pleadings.
 Introduction to drafting of documents required from inception of civil action through the pleading stage, up to trial.
-Prerequisite: BSA 105 and CSA 140 and LAW 100 and either ENG 101 or ENG 103 and either CSA 130 or CSA 140.
+Prerequisite: BSA 105 and CSA 140 and LAW 100 and (ENG 101 or ENG 103 or ENG 136).
 Two lecture.
 Two lab.

 1. Courts and court systems